Dr. James E. Lumpp, Jr.

 Dr. Samir A. Rawashdeh

 Samir joined the University of Kentucky Space Systems Lab in 2007.
 He completed his MSc and PhD in Electrical Engineering there, and later worked with the SSL as a post-doctoral research associate.
 He also joined the Department as an instructor and taught introductory and elective courses on Embedded Systems.
 He took part in several missions and research projects at theSSL, including CubeSat class satellites, suborbital missions, high altitude balloons, and the CubeLab platform on the ISS.
 His research efforts have been in Embedded Systems Design and Satellite Attitude Determination and Control Systems.
+He joined the faculty at the University of Michigan – Dearborn as assistant professor in Fall 2014.

 Jason is a graduate student pursuing a Master’s degree in Electrical Engineering.
 He joined the Space Systems Lab as a freshman in the Spring of 2009, and obtained his Bachelor’s degrees in Computer Engineering and Electrical Engineering in the Spring of 2013.
 He has worked on a variety of projects including: hardware design on the NanoRacks/CubeLab ISS payloads, operations lead for CubeLab ISS operations, payload design and chase teams for several balloon missions, software design on the SOCEM/ADAMASat suborbital CubeSat, hardware build on the KySat-1 orbital CubeSat, hardware/software lead on CubeLab Bus/AmesLab payload, and C&DH lead on KySat-2.
 His research focuses are hardware and software design for embedded systems and fault tolerant avionics.